SAS Institute. The Power to Know

 Alias: PORT_NUMBER

-Restriction: Available only for the client server model.
+Restriction: Available only for the client/server model.

-Restriction: The PORT= statement option and the SERVICE= statement option should not be used in the same procedure
+Restriction: The PORT= statement option and the SERVICE= statement option should not be used in the same procedure.

-Absolute range identifies the top-left cell that begins the range and the bottom-right cell that ends the range.
+Absolute range identifies the top left cell that begins the range and the bottom right cell that ends the range.

-Example 2, $ indicates the end of the sheet name, colon (:) separates the values for upper left (UL) and lower right (LR) of the cell range.
+2. To represent cells within Column C, Row 2, and Column F, Row 12: C2:F12 the colon separates the values for upper left (UL) and lower right (LR) of the range.
 If this statement is not specified, the IMPORT procedure reads the entire spreadsheet as a range.

 Restriction: Supported only for the IMPORT procedure.